stevenctl/blog/content/tech/buoyancy/index.md

 ## Floating

+The fun part is making the waves interactive.
 There are two components to making objects float on top of our waves:

 * Position: move the object up and down so it sits on top of the water.
 * Rotation: orient the object according to the slope of the waves.

 We generally want some of the object to sit beneath the surface of the water.
-Instead of doing anything fancy like using volume to calculate actual buoyancy, we can just define our own y-offset from the model's postition, and a 2D size of the "buoyancy-plane".
-In Godot, `CSGBox3D` conveiently lets us visualize and edit these properties.
+There are more realistic buoyancy simulations that figure out the displacement according to the amount of a volume that sits beneath the surface.
+The complexity and noise that comes with an accurate solution doesn't fit the style, so instead we're going to fit a plane to the waves surface.

+It's easy to adjust the plane within the Godot editor, without doing anything custom, by defining a CSGBox3D that is thrown away at runtime.

 ![CSGBox3D as a buoyancy plane](boundingplane.png)